What Is a Road Bike? Types and Pros and Cons Explained

 Handlebars and Shifters

-Shifters and brakes are mounted on handlebars for easy access.
-They are integrated, so you can control gears and brakes using the hood.
+Shifters and brakes are mounted on the handlebars for easy access.
+They are integrated, allowing you to control both gears and brakes using the hoods.

 Road bike handlebar and Shimano Ultegra Di2 shifters.